riddleproject/riddleproject.github.io/story-map.md

         width="100%" height="510px" frameBorder="0">
 </iframe>
 <a href="https://immense-hollows-50938.herokuapp.com/" target="_blank">View full screen</a>
 <p>What does this tell us?
 For one, riddling events weren't particularly popular in the summertime.
 It's also clear that weekend nights were the most common times of the week for riddling events to occur.
-You can also see that major period of riddling in the late 1800s and early 1900s: More than 90% of our dataset is concentrated between 1890 and 1920.</p><br><br>
+You can also see a major period of riddling in the late 1800s and early 1900s: More than 90% of our dataset is concentrated between 1890 and 1920.</p>

+<p>Looking at the boxplots of publication over time, it's also clear that in our dataset riddling events peaked first in the United States, then in England, and finally in Canada.
+However, the earliest events appear in the UK.
+To that end, riddles originated in the UK before moving the United States and quickly increasing in popularity.
+This popularity also pushed up the popularity of riddles in the UK, with the trend following in Canada shortly thereafter.</p><br><br>

 <h2>Peaks in Riddling Events</h2>